Michael-Njogu/dds/README.md

 (Coming Soon)

 ### Usage
 <p>Download &amp; install WordPress.
 Download the contents of this repository as a zip file.
 Log in to your WordPress dashboard and go to Appearance > Themes.
-Upload and install the DDS zip file.
+Upload and install the <strong>dds-master</strong> zip file.
 Activate the theme &amp; enjoy!</p>

 ### Technologies
 This project has been created with: